 The classic aluminum version is still the one most people will buy.
 And Apple is now allowing you to customize the watch finish and band before you buy, instead of having to take whatever comes in the box and then picking out the strap you actually want.

-Apple Watch Series 5 and watchOS 6: Packed with improvements
+Apple Watch Series 5: watchOS 6

 You don’t need a Series 5 to gain some of the best new Apple Watch features.
 Most of what I love about using the Series 5 is the latest software, watchOS 6, which is available as an over-the-air upgrade for the Series 3 and 4, too.